Chart Color Schemes

 Educational outcomes in Chester Hill - Sefton fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 22.4%, substantially below the SA4 region average of 39.1%.
-Bachelor degrees lead at 16.4%, followed by postgraduate qualifications (4.8%) and graduate diplomas (1.2%).
-Trade and technical skills are prominent, with 28.3% of residents aged 15+ holding vocational credentials – advanced diplomas (10.6%) and certificates (17.7%).
+The area's university qualification rate is 22.4%, significantly lower than the SA4 region average of 39.1%.
+Bachelor degrees are most common at 16.4%, followed by postgraduate qualifications (4.8%) and graduate diplomas (1.2%).
+Vocational credentials are prevalent, with 28.3% of residents aged 15+ holding them, including advanced diplomas (10.6%) and certificates (17.7%).
 Educational participation is high, with 38.3% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education